netxms/netxms-doc/admin/advanced.rst

    1. Basic authentication for Rest API session creation, more information can be found on :wikipedia:`Wikipedia <Basic access authentication>`
    2. Through POST request for Rest API session creation
-   3. Through POST request for NetXMS user external authentication(can be used as external authentication source)
+   3. Through POST request for |product_name| user external authentication(can be used as external authentication source)

 Authentication used as external source of user authentication.
 User that try to login thought this authentication type should have "External tool integration account" access right.